-- Cash on hand at 30 June 2014 is \$74,942 (2013: \$429,927) - Additional funds were raised in July 2014 from a converting note issue for \$500,000 - Additional cashflow is expected to be received in the 2015 financial year under the agreement with Carl Zeiss - The directors believe the Company has the ability to raise additional capital from existing and new investors - The Company has a successful track record in raising capital to fund its operations - The Company may have the ability to raise additional income, or accelerate forecast cash flows if required
+- Cash on hand at 30 June 2015 is \$268,893 (2013: \$74,942); - Additional fundraising in July 2015 as highlighted in Note 23; - Additional cashflow is expected to be received in the 2016 financial year under the agreement with Carl Zeiss; - Revenue is expected to increase from the sale of systems to MR Solutions and Carl Zeiss: - The directors believe the Company has the ability to raise additional capital from existing and new investors; - The Company has a successful track record in raising capital to fund its operations; - The Company may have the ability to raise additional income, or accelerate forecast cash flows if required.

 The directors cannot be certain of the Company's ability to achieve success in its activities, as these are dependent on future events.
+Thus, should these activities result in a position where there are insufficient funds to allow continuation of current activities, the directors will further reduce the company's scale and activities until either further funding is obtained, or a wholesale reassessment of the company's future is undertaken.
 The strategy for any potential future capital raising and its timing will be determined by the directors based upon an assessment of the financial and operational circumstances of the consolidated entity at the time.